Letters from Ubud: Dark things tread here…. how vampires, creeps and predators are feasting on the soul of the world – and why it actually matters.

 It’s what inspired this gathering.
 It is why I was invited.
 And it hovers, like a strange milky cloud in the clarity she is promising us, in what has really inspired her to take this lead.

 It’s a courageous move, to open this conversation.
 Everybody knows it.
 There are things you cannot say, even here, where the spiritual community advertises its credentials in authenticity, intimacy, yoga and healing.
+And a lot of that is going on in Ubud where all sorts of expat yoga entrepreneurs behaving like vampires, calling themselves shaman, gods, goddesses, healers… while often behaving more like sociopaths trawl the tourist scene.

 Where we have opened a Pandoras Box of ancient wisdom, alternative medicine, ‘intuitive’ therapies and shamanism, mixed through the old, rich soup of yoga, ayurveda, Tantra – anything which can provide a trusted platform from which to spin a new idea, which can turn dollar and influence, and perhaps genuine assistance, to millions of people fleeing their homes and cultures which are in crisis everywhere.